Backtracking strategies for accelerated descent methods with smooth composite objectives: A General Fast Iterative Shrinkage/Thresholding Algorithm

 In the following, we will indeed use this rule for the design of a backtracking strategy for Algorithm \ref{alg:GFISTA} with $\mu>0$.
 In order to allow robust backtracking, we will allow the step size $\tau_k$ to either decrease (as it is classically done) or increase depending on the validity of the following inequality:

-where the constant $C_{bt}\in (0,1)$ has been chosen in advance.
-Heuristically, in our backtracking the step size $\tau_k$ will be decreased at iteration $k\geq 1$ whenever the estimate of the Lipschitz constant given by the left hand side in the inequality above is `too close' to $1/\tau_k$, i.e. whenever \eqref{condition:increase} is verified, and increased otherwise.
+where the constant $\rho\in (0,1)$ is chosen in advance.
+Note that this inequality entails that at any iteration the following inequality holds:

+Heuristically, condition \eqref{condition:increase} favours the step size $\tau_k$ to be decreased at iteration $k\geq 1$ whenever the estimate of the Lipschitz constant given by the left hand side in the inequality above is `too close' to $1/\tau_k$, i.e. whenever \eqref{condition:increase} is verified, and increased otherwise.